willdurand/willdurand.github.io/_posts/2012-08-02-rest-apis-with-symfony2-the-right-way.markdown

 tags: [ PHP ]
 ---

+_2013-04-12 - Add an example on how to create new resources with PUT._

-_Last updated: 2013-04-11 - PUT/PATCH methods should not return a `Location`
+_2013-04-11 - PUT/PATCH methods should not return a `Location`
-header._
+header in the context of this blog post, as PUT is used to **update** an existing resource **only**, so it naturally returns a `204` status code._

 Designing a **REST** API is not easy.
 No, really!
 If you want to design an API the right way, you have to think a lot about everything, and either to be pragmatic